jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## Loaded and integrated at runtime (like services)

 I want to write a section dedicated to this point because I think is a very important point when we talk about Microfrontends.
 This is the key when we talk about independent and autonomy components.
 The devil is in the detail.
+I'm going to try to explain comparing rest services with modern frontend applications.

-Think about how **Rest services** are consumed by the applications or even another services:
+First, think about how **Rest services** are consumed by the applications or even another services:

 - There is a contract where the endpoint information is declared: request, response, security if needed, etc...
 - Consumers only send an HTTP call to an URL as the service contrat says and wait for a response.
 Consumers doen't know any detail about the internal implementation of the service or how the service manages its data.
 Languages/frameworks can be different between consumers and service.